Counterterror police handling Manchester stabbing; 3 hurt

 Police said Tuesday two people were taken to a hospital for treatment with knife injuries and a British Transport Police officer was stabbed in the shoulder and briefly hospitalized.
 He has since been released.

-The incident happened very close to Manchester Arena, where a suicide bomber killed 22 people at a concert in 2017.
+The incident happened at Manchester’s Victoria Station, which is very close to Manchester Arena, where a suicide bomber killed 22 people at a concert in 2017.
+The stabbing was reported shortly before 9 p.m.
+Monday night.

-A witness has said the man with the knife shouted “Allah” during the incident but officials have not confirmed that.
+A witness has said the man with the knife shouted Islamist slogans during the incident but officials have not confirmed that.
+Photographs from the scene show the suspect subdued by a handful of police officers.

 Most Read Nation & World Stories